 The impact of building features on SEER can also be illustrated via the mid-load temperature.
 The mid-load temperature is the outdoor temperature below and above which half of the seasonal cooling operation occurs (see Sections 2.1 and 3.1).
 For the SEER rating process, 82°F outdoor temperature is assumed to be the national average mid-load temperature.
 To mirror this approach, mid-load temperatures were captured for all DOE-2 simulations used to produce simulated SEER values.
-The relationship between simulated SEER and mid-load temperature is shown in Figure 3.2.4.
+The relationship between simulated SEER and mid-load temperature is shown in Figure 3.2.5.

-In Figure 3.2.4, the vertical axis is the ratio of simulated-to-rated SEER, which is equivalent to the SEER multipliers given in Table 3.2.1.
+In Figure 3.2.5, the vertical axis is the ratio of simulated-to-rated SEER, which is equivalent to the SEER multipliers given in Table 3.2.1.
 Use of this ratio allows all systems in all climate zones to be presented in one figure.
 Simulation results are color-coded based on whether they are associated with building features that produce minimum, median, or maximum simulated SEER.
-Two-speed systems are shown as filled symbols to distinguish them from their single-speed counterparts.
-All three graphs in Figure 3.2.4, (a), (b), and (c), present the same data.
+All three graphs in Figure 3.2.5, (a), (b), and (c), present the same data.
 They differ only in how the data are color-coded.